On positivity of orthogonal series and its applications in probability: Probabilistic aspects

-Now let us assume the converse statement i.e. that we have the converging in mean squares series (\ref{bv}) with polynomials $\left\{ \alpha _{n}\right\} $ and the measure $\mu $ as described in the assumptions with condition (\ref {h2}) satisfied for $y$ belonging to some closed set that we will denote by $ \limfunc{supp}\nu $.
-Now by the Theorem \ref{main} we deduce that the series (\ref{bv}) converges to a nonnegative function, iff there exists a family $ \zeta (dx|y)$ of positive measures absolutely continuous with respect to $ \mu $ such that $\forall n\geq 0:$
+Now let us assume the converse statement, i.e. that we have the converging to a nonnegative function in mean-square series (\ref{bv}) with polynomials $ \left\{ \alpha _{n}\right\} $ and the measure $\mu ,$ as described in the assumptions, together with the condition (\ref{h2}) satisfied for almost every $y$ belonging to some closed set that we will denote by $\limfunc{supp} \nu $.
+By Theorem \ref{main}, we deduce that if the series (\ref{bv}) converges to a nonnegative function, then there exists a family $d\zeta (x|y) $ of positive measures absolutely continuous with respect to $\mu $ such that $\forall n\geq 0:$

-Moreover we have
+Moreover, we have

-Now if there exists a probability measure $\nu $ such that $\forall n\geq 0:\int_{\limfunc{supp}\nu }h_{n}(y)v(dy)\allowbreak =\allowbreak \delta _{n,0},$ then we
+Now, if there exists a probability measure $\nu $ such that $\forall n\geq 0:\int_{\limfunc{supp}\nu }h_{n}(y)v(dy)\allowbreak =\allowbreak \delta _{n,0}$, then we

 hence

 as claimed. \end{proof}